adams/books/pseudo_biblical/Chapter 37th - 1782.md

 2d.
 For the tribe of Columbia had fallen off, saying one unto another, wherefore should the king of Albion rule over us as if we were his handmen, and the saying pleased the people.

 3d.
-And there were amongst them certain cunning men, fair of speech, who stirred up sedition, saying, hearken unto our voice oh ! ye men of Columbia, for it is the voice of the Lord.
+And there were amongst them certain cunning men, fair of speech, who stirred up sedition, saying, hearken unto our voice oh ye men of Columbia, for it is the voice of the Lord.

 4th.
-Thus saith th eLord, shake off the yoke of Albion and the king thereof, and chuse unto yourselves judges and rulers out of your own tribe to govern you.
+Thus saith the Lord, shake off the yoke of Albion and the king thereof, and chuse unto yourselves judges and rulers out of your own tribe to govern you.

 5th.
 And let them be wise and upright men, and they shall rule over you, but ye shall each of you do as seemeth good in his own eyes, and so shall ye be freemen, and not slaves.

 6th.
 And all the people shouted with a great shout and cried aloud these men be wise and upright, and worthy to rule over us, and in that day they were chosen as judges and rulers over the people.

 7th.
-And the rulers appointed captains of tens, and captains of hundreds and captains of thousands, and cried to your tents, O !
-Columbia.
+And the rulers appointed captains of tens, and captains of hundreds and captains of thousands, and cried to your tents, O Columbia.

 8th.
 Now when there came to Albion and the king thereof, he waxed exceeding wrath, and sent forth a mighty host of horsemen and footmen, fifty and two thousand fighting men sent he forth, all men of valour.